Gas extraction and subsidence

 Advisory role

-The Water Board also fulfills an advisory role with regard to new extraction plans.
+The Wetterskip also has an advisory role with regard to new extraction plans.

-In 2024, the Water Board indicated that they no longer want to cooperate with gas extraction and oppose any form of mining that leads to land subsidence.
-Previously, the Water Board helped to compensate for the negative effects of land subsidence by lowering the water level.
-However, they no longer see this as a viable solution.
+The Wetterskip indicated in 2024 that they no longer wanted to cooperate with gas extraction and opposed any mining that leads to subsidence.
+Previously, the Wetterskip helped compensate for the negative effects of subsidence by lowering the water level.
+However, they no longer see this as a common solution.

-What is land subsidence and what exactly causes it?
+What is subsidence and what exactly causes it?

-Land subsidence means that the ground level is decreasing relative to a fixed reference point, such as sea level or a measured altitude.
-This can have various causes.
-Natural processes, such as the decomposition of organic material in the soil, can cause the ground to compact or sink.
-In addition, human activities such as gas or water extraction can also cause land subsidence.
-When groundwater or gas is extracted, substances are removed from the soil, which can lead to reduced pressure in the subsurface and sinking of the ground.
+Soil subsidence means that the ground becomes lower in relation to a fixed reference point, such as sea level or a measured elevation.
+This can have several causes.
+Natural processes, such as the decomposition of organic material in the soil, can cause the soil to settle or sink.
+In addition, human activities such as gas or water extraction can also cause subsidence.
+Extracting groundwater or gas removes substances from the soil, which can lead to reduced subsurface pressure and subsidence.

-In many cases, these natural causes and human activities together cause faster land subsidence and greater consequences.
+In many cases, these natural causes and human activities combine to cause faster land subsidence and greater impacts.

 Want to know more: